stafiprotocol/developer/docs/modules/l2_connext_restaking_module.md

 - Private keys are encrypted before storage
 - Key files are created with 0600 permissions

-### Integration with L2 Native Restaking Module
+### Integration with L2 Connext Restaking Module

 The Connext-Relay works in conjunction with the smart contracts to:

 1. Relay messages and asset transfer instructions to destination chains
 2. Facilitate the execution of cross-chain staking and unstaking operations

-By running a Connext-Relay alongside the deployed smart contracts, operators can ensure smooth and secure cross-chain asset management within the L2 Native Restaking Module ecosystem.
+By running a Connext-Relay alongside the deployed smart contracts, operators can ensure smooth and secure cross-chain asset management within the L2 Connext Restaking Module ecosystem.

 For more detailed information or support, please contact the development team.